Social Media Sites

 - Remember your audience: Be aware that a presence in the social media world can easily be made available to the public at large.
 This includes prospective students, current students, current employers, colleagues, peers and the media.
 Consider this before publishing to ensure the post will not alienate, harm or provoke any of these groups.

-- Photography/video: Photographs and video posted on social media sites can be appropriated by visitors.
+- Photography/video: Photographs and videos posted on social media sites can be appropriated by visitors.
 Only post photos that show UT in the best light and avoid posting photos with alcohol or photos that may embarrass the people in the photo.
 Contact the Office of Public Information with questions.

 - Strategy: Social media pages require input and maintenance to be effective.
 Departments should consider their messages, audiences and goals, as well as a strategy for keeping information on social media sites up to date.
 New information should be posted on a weekly basis at the minimum.
 The Office of Public Information can assist and advise you with your social media planning.